aidenlab/hello3dmcp-server/docs/cloudflare_container_deployment.md

 **Save this registry URI** - you'll need it in the next step for your `wrangler.toml` configuration.

+**⚠️ Important:** After completing step 5, make sure to update the `containers.image` field in your `wrangler.jsonc` (or `wrangler.toml`) file with the actual registry URI you received.
+Replace the placeholder `<account-id>` with your actual account ID, or use the full registry URI exactly as shown in the output.

 **Alternative:** If you prefer to build and push separately:

 ```bash